olliecheng/mathia-rulebook/information/general-rules.md

 ## Inactivity
 Inactivity is modeled on both activity in public chats and private ones.
 If you are a power role or Mafia who don't perform your actions continuously, or a town player who chooses to remain silent, you can potentially face persecution.
-However, if you are a Mafia who feigns inactivity publicly, by not contributing to public discussion (i.e. voting, occasional discussion, etc.), you can also face persecution.
+Additionally, if you are a Mafia who feigns inactivity publicly, by not contributing to public discussion (i.e. voting, occasional discussion, etc.), you can also face persecution.

 **Persecution is currently a written write-up and a softban at the GMs' discretion.**